 Auditioning is a form of promotion it simply shouldn’t be the only form of promotion you employ if you hope to create a successful career for yourself.
 Lack of promotion could easily account for the scores of talented souls who fall into oblivion before ever getting out of the starting gate.

 If you leave your career alone, I promise you, nothing will happen.
 It will slip through your fingers.
 No one who ever scored an Oscar accepted it, saying, “This was so easy!
 I don’t know why all of you guys don’t have one.
 It was a piece of cake!”
 No one says that because the opposite is true.
 Anything worthwhile is accomplished from hard work, and lots of it.

 Promotion comes with the territory in every business but especially the entertainment business.
 And consistent promotion is how we make ourselves known and familiar.
-It can’t be ignored or done half-heartedly if you hope to succeed as a working talent.
+It can’t be ignored or done half-heartedly if you hope to succeed.
 Those who become consummate professionals make it their business to run their own careers rather than leave it to chance, and that always includes attention to proper promotion.